If you have tried and exhausted all other avenues for resolving a hedge dispute, you can make a complaint about a neighbour's evergreen hedge to us.

 How the council will deal with the complaint

-The council charges a fee for considering a high hedges complaint.
+The council charges a fee of £665.00 (reviewed annually) for considering a high hedges complaint.
+Concessions are available.

 The legislation does not specify the precise procedures that the council must follow in determining complaints but the council should take into account all relevant factors and assess each case on its merits.

 The council will therefore need to gather information about the hedge, its effect on the complainant and hedge owner, and its contribution to the wider amenity of the area.

 In each case the council will decide, in the first place, whether the height is adversely affecting the reasonable enjoyment of your property, including the garden.
 If so, the council will then consider what, if any, action should be taken in relation to the hedge in order to remedy the adverse effect and to prevent it recurring.